 Why does iambic pentameter matter?

 It is more likely than not if you are a consumer of poetry, that you have come across iambic pentameter.
-It is the most common meter in English poetry and many of the best known Elizabethan poets and playwrights, such as Shakespeare, John Keats, Ben Jonson and Christopher Marlowe made use of it.
+It is the most common meter in English poetry and many of the best known Elizabethan poets and playwrights, such as William Shakespeare, John Keats, Ben Jonson, and Christopher Marlowe made use of it.
 The latter is thought have influenced Shakespeare through his skillful use of the structure.

 What’s the history of iambic pentameter?

 The first use of iambic pentameter is attributed to Geoffrey Chaucer, the famous writer of the Middle Ages whose best known for The Canterbury Tales.
-The structure was used primarily in the the 15th century for the same reason it was used throughout the following centuries— to give order to the English language.
+The structure was used primarily in the 15th century for the same reason it was used throughout the following centuries— to give order to the English language.
 It elevated a writer’s verse, making the English lines sound more elegant than they would otherwise.

 Since Chaucer’s time, the majority of the poems written in the English language utilized iambic pentameter in some way.
-That is until we get to the last 100 years or so in which modern and contemporary poets struck out from traditional forms and began using free verse in which there is no rhyme or rhythm.
+That is until we get to the last 100 years or so in which modern and contemporary poets struck out from traditional forms and began using a free verse in which there is no rhyme or rhythm.

 - ‘Our Mothers’ by Christina Rossetti